GoddeyUwamari/cloudbill/PROJECT_STATUS.md

 ## Important Notes for Next Session

 ### Context for AI Assistant:
 "We're building CloudBill from scratch using a senior-level approach.
-We've completed all project setup (structure, configs, dependencies) and have started implementing shared utilities.
-Logger and TypeScript types are complete.
-Next up: database connection layer with PostgreSQL pooling and multi-tenant support.
-Following bottom-up approach: shared utilities → minimal service setup → docker → full service implementation.
-Architecture: microservices with Express + TypeScript + PostgreSQL + Redis + Kafka."
+We've completed all project setup (structure, configs, dependencies) and ALL shared utilities (logger, types, database, error handling, auth middleware, tenant middleware).
+We're now ready to build the first microservice: Auth Service.
+This will include user registration, login with JWT, refresh tokens, and OAuth2 (Google + GitHub).
+Following bottom-up approach: shared utilities ✅ → Auth Service → minimal API Gateway → docker-compose → other services."

 ### DO NOT:
 - ❌ Regenerate folder structure (already done)